Erikson Scholar Program

 This endowed scholar-in-residence program brings scholars to the Center to carry out their research projects in conversation with the clinical staff.
 Scholars are selected both for the centrality of their theme to the work of the staff and for the potential of that work to enrich and be enriched by interaction with the clinical program.
 Academicians, clinicians, and other professionals are invited into the clinical and intellectual life of the Center through participation in seminars, lectures, case discussions and other interdisciplinary activities, including the Erikson Institute-Williams College Study Group and Interdisciplinary Forums.

 In addition to mental health professionals, academicians in the fields of anthropology, history, law, literary criticism, political science, sociology and other relevant disciplines in the arts and sciences are encouraged to apply.
 Generally, scholars are in residence at the Center for a period of fourteen weeks.
-The position includes a stipend, housing, administrative support, and use of the Center’s library.
+The position includes a stipend, housing (pet and smoke-free), administrative support, and use of the Center’s library.

 - Please send a letter of interest